 Damage to the ears is another big concern.
-When a dog's ears flap in the wind, his soft earflaps (pinnae) can easily become irritated, swell and become very tender.
+When a dog's ears flap in the wind, his soft earflaps (pinnae) can easily become irritated, swollen and very tender.
 The constant and rapid flapping of the pinnae against your dog's head from high-speed winds causes trauma to the ear and results in swelling.
 Repeated trauma such as this can cause lifelong problems for your pup.

 Falling Out Happens!

-Allowing your dog to stick its head out the window can also lead to more severe outcomes, such as falling out of the car or getting his head stuck in the window opening.
-Taking a turn a bit too fast, traveling over bumpy terrain or an overly excited pup can cause your dog to lose balance and easily fall out of the window.
+Allowing your dog to stick his head out the window can also lead to more severe outcomes, such as falling out of the car or getting his head stuck in the window opening.
+Taking a turn a bit too fast, traveling over bumpy terrain, or an overly excited pup can cause your dog to lose his balance and easily fall out of the window.
 These types of incidents occur more frequently than one might imagine and can cause severe injury or death to dogs.

 It should go without saying; but another very dangerous practice is to allow your dog to ride in the bed of a pickup truck.
 All of the dangers of sticking his head out the window from inside the car are increased, since the bed of a pickup offers little or no protection from wind, debris, or falls.
 In addition, a pickup's metal bed can reach dangerously high temperatures on hot days, which can cause damage to the soft tissue on a dog's paws.